 In 2016, she relocated back to NYC to have spinal fusion surgery for idiopathic scoliosis.
-Throughout her treatment, she shared weekly blogs and vlogs, which inspired others and gained press in the NY Post and Daily Mail.
+Throughout her treatment, she shared weekly blogs and vlogs, which gained press in the NY Post and Daily Mail.
+She is passionate about telling stories and the quote, "Art is made to disturb the comfortable and comfort the disturbed."
+Her short film, WHITE NOISE, which is based on her journey with scoliosis, is currently running the festival circuit.

 Recent Performances and Highlights

 In her spare time, Heinle is a writer, health enthusiast and social media marketer.
-She is passionate about story telling, creativity, laughing, wellness and living life to the fullest.
-During the week, you can find her frequenting different coffee shops after a quick run or yoga sesh, or in the kitchen testing healthy versions of sweet treats and comfort foods.
-On the weekends, you can spot her sipping mezcal cocktails or enjoying football Sundays with the fam and friends.
+She is passionate about story telling, creativity, laughing, wellness, feeling our feelings and mindful living.
+During the week, you can find her frequenting coffee shops and workout studios and on the weekends, sipping mezcal cocktails with her friends or Sundays with "the fam".

 Caroline's interview with Comedy Network Live (CNL)'s